Female shoesChinese Laundry Women's Hotline Platform Pump,Black,8 M US

 Stacked heels: Shoes that have a heel (usually beige or brown) that is designed to give the illusion of thin layers of wood that have been stacked up to create a flat, wedge or high heel.

-Besides heel-related criteria, another way of categorizing female shoes is based on the foot coverage that the shoe provides as well asPuma Women's Zandy Ballet Slipper,Black,7.5 B US how the shoe is fastened:
+Besides heel-related criteria, another way of categorizing female shoes is based on the foot coverage that the shoe provides as well asPuma Women's Zandy Ballet Slipper,Black,7.5 B US

 Pumps: Strapless shoes with no laces, buckles or other means of fastening.